Queen's Tears Plant (Billbergia Bromeliads) Care Indoors, Propagation, Problems and Solutions

 Potting Mix

-The best soil for Queen's Tears Plant is orchid potting mix that is rich in organic matter, loose, free-draining to prevent it from getting soggy while providing the required nutrients.
+The best soil for Queen's Tears is orchid potting mix that is rich in organic matter, loose, free-draining to prevent it from getting soggy while providing the required nutrients.

 Repotting